 “It’s been a very long wait for Mr. Collins.
 The Supreme Court’s rejection of the County’s petition affirms that the jury got it right,” said Attorney Robert Vaage, trial counsel for Mr. Collins.

-David Collins was taken away and arrested by sheriff’s deputies before he was evaluated by paramedics for hallucinations, slurred speech, and stumbling.
-Despite his condition, which was caused by severely low blood sodium, he was arrested for public intoxication and jailed, where he subsequently fell and struck his head.
+David Collins, 30 years old of Encinitas, CA, was taken away and arrested by sheriff’s deputies before he was evaluated by paramedics for hallucinations, slurred speech, and stumbling.
+Despite his condition, which was caused by severely low blood sodium, he was arrested for public intoxication and jailed, where he subsequently fell and struck his head while at the Vista Detention Center.
 Medical care was not summoned for over 12 hours.
 Mr. Collins had both a brain bleed from the fall and metabolic injury to his brain.

 We at Vaage Law are hopeful that this decision will prompt the County to implement changes to its policies related to how sheriff’s deputies and jail personnel, including medical personnel, assess and treat members of the public.

 If you or a loved one have suffered injury due to another’s negligence, contact us at (619) 338-0505 to set up a free case review.
 We are known for representing victims in highly complex injury cases, and we go to great lengths to obtain the best outcome for our clients.